China | 中国 – The Middle Kingdom

 I’m of the opinion that China is a place you have to visit at least once in your lifetime.
 It’s beautiful, clean, efficient, safe and so rich in culture and history.
 Even with 8 days in the country, paired with a lovely tour guide who spoke endlessly on the history and the nature of the country, I still feel as though I’ve barely scratched the surface.
 There’s so much that’s fascinating about the country which you’ll likely hear me ramble on about if you read my following posts on each location.

 Of course, it’s not going to feel like visiting Japan or Europe, China’s political landscape has shaped how the country takes to tourism and that’s easy to see.
-While that difference might throw you off at first, don’t let it stop you.
-China, despite everything you may have heard, is worth visiting — ten times out of ten.
+While that difference can be off-putting, don’t let that stop you.
+China, despite everything you may have heard, is worth visiting.
+Don’t let all the propaganda sway you.
+Always form your own opinions, and that starts with giving it a shot,

 Personally, as a Singaporean, I’ve of course heard unendingly about China.
-Primarily, I have a love-hate relationship with the language of the country, as most students do.
+Primarily, I have a love-hate relationship with the language of the country, as most Singaporean students do.
 Even though I am not from China and have never been, I don’t lie when I say I feel a certain sense of belonging visiting the country.
-It’s the feeling of being in a country eons older than you, learning about history that occurred centuries ago.
+It’s the feeling of being in a country where people speak a language you understand rather than Thai or Malay.
+It’s the feeling of being in a country your ancestors lived in.
+The feeling of being in a country where the history interests you deeply.

 Location Specific Blog Posts – Continue your journey

 As mentioned before, here are the links for the posts which cover specific locations.
 Given the itinerary that you’ve read above, you may realise that there is a bit of unevenness in terms of things to cover for each location.
 For example, in Chengde, we only really visited the Jinshanling Great Wall and the Chengde Mountain Resort.
 Apologies for that, but we’ll help where we can!
-The posts below will consist of a lot of rambling on things that I learned or find interesting, but that’s the point of this blog, no?
+The posts below will consist of a lot of rambling on things that I learned or find interesting, including the history of China

 Also, I am a photographer and all photos used will be mine, all of which unedited.
 Hope you enjoy!